MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-grouping-visuals.md

 There are a few ways to navigate and select items within a group of visuals.
 The following list describes the behavior:

 * When you select an empty space within a group, such as white space between visuals, it doesn't select anything.
-* When you select a visual within a group selects the entire group, a second click selects the individual visual.
+* When you select a visual within a group, it selects the entire group.
+A second click selects the individual visual.
 * When you select a group, select another object on the report canvas, then right-click and select **Group**, you create a nested group.
 * When you select two groups, then right-click, it displays an option to merge the selected groups, rather than nesting them.